victorviro/tf_serving_mnist/README.md

 There are many ways to install TF Serving: using a Docker image, using the system’s package manager, installing from source, and more.
 Let’s use the Docker option, which is highly recommended by the TensorFlow team as it is simple to install, it will not mess with our system, and it offers high performance.
 We first need to install [Docker](https://docs.docker.com/get-docker/).
 Then download the official TF Serving Docker image:

-Pull the latest TensorFlow Serving docker image by running
+Pull the latest TensorFlow Serving Docker image by running
 ```
 docker pull tensorflow/serving
 ```
-This will pull down an minimal Docker image with TensorFlow Serving installed.
+This will pull down a minimal Docker image with TensorFlow Serving installed.

 See the Docker Hub [tensorflow/serving repo](http://hub.docker.com/r/tensorflow/serving/tags/) for other versions of images you can pull.